Sortition Law: Approval context

 Hermes da Fonseca's reforms revolved around mandatory military service.
 It was needed for the new divisional organization that was intended to be created.
 The military districts into which Brazil's territory was divided were replaced by thirteen permanent inspection regions, responsible for filling the ranks.
 Both districts and regions would correspond to army divisions.
-Only in the "Hermes Reform", in 1908, did the Army start to have large permanent units, such as brigades; its structure until then was rudimentary.
+Only in the "Hermes Reform", in 1908, did the army start to have large permanent units, such as brigades; its structure until then was rudimentary.

 The so-called linhas de tiro (shooting ranges), precursors of the Tiros de Guerra, publicized the project and helped propel its approval.
-Considered more pleasant than the barracks by civilians, they would be a reserve for the Army, where youths would receive paramilitary training in weapons and discipline.
+Considered more pleasant than the barracks by civilians, they would be a reserve for the army, where youths would receive paramilitary training in weapons and discipline.
 It was an alternative to military service, taking place in organizations other than traditional ones.
 In 1906, existing shooting range institutions were merged into the Brazilian Shooting Confederation.
-The shooting rangers were elitist, and shooters from the Tiros de Guerra, volunteer participants in Army maneuvers and students from schools with military training were exempt from the lottery.
-The Tiros de Guerra were thus a way for the middle and upper classes not to serve in the Army.
-The union of ten shooting clubs of the Federal District in 1908 constituted the first organized reserve of the Army.
+The shooting ranges were elitist, and shooters from the Tiros de Guerra, volunteer participants in army maneuvers and students from schools with military training were exempt from the lottery.
+The Tiros de Guerra were thus a way for the middle and upper classes not to serve in the army.
+The union of ten shooting clubs of the Federal District in 1908 constituted the first organized reserve of the army.
 300 maneuver volunteers were incorporated, some from high society.
 In the same year, a first civilian college adopted military instruction.
-Interest in a reserve was also one of the reasons for the Army's efforts to control the Forças Públicas (state-controlled military forces) and the National Guard.
+Interest in a reserve was also one of the reasons for the army's efforts to control the Public Forces (state-controlled military forces) and the National Guard.